arxflay/cryptoutils/README.md

 **Documentation of usage of the program**

-# ec - Eliptic Curve
+# ec - Elliptic Curve

 ## "GF(p)"
     sum